 Woman sitting at Ubirr lookout with view of Kakadu National Park, Australia.

 Get your booking confirmed instantly

-Encounter diverse wildlife and marvel at Kakadu's stunning landscapes, then learn about its history and Aboriginal heritage at Bowali Visitor Centre.
+Marvel at diverse wildlife and stunning landscapes of Kakadu, then explore its history and Aboriginal heritage during a visit to Bowali Visitor Centre.

-Visit the Cahills Crossing to safely spot saltwater crocodiles, and stroll to Ubirr lookout to marvel at millennia-old Indigenous rock art paintings.
+At Cahills Crossing, safely spot saltwater crocodiles before walking to Ubirr lookout where you can admire millennia-old Indigenous rock art paintings.

-Opt for a Jumping Crocodile Cruise on Adelaide River or explore Fogg Dam Conservation Reserve, home to numerous species of birds, turtles, and more.
+Choose between the thrilling Jumping Crocodile Cruise on Adelaide River or an exploration of Fogg Dam Conservation Reserve, which is home to numerous bird species and turtles.

-Fun fact: Kakadu boasts a crocodile population exceeding 10,000, averaging one croc for every 2 square kilometers!
+Did you know?
+Kakadu boasts a crocodile population exceeding 10,000, with one croc for every two square kilometers.

+Woman sitting at Ubirr lookout with view of Kakadu National Park, Australia.